Industry - Tourism

 This Week on Carroll Creek: February 4, 2015

 Brick pavers for the Galleria walkways and stone work on the creek walls, continues near the Delaplaine and the "Galleria" Fountain.
-Where stone work is going on, water levels in the creek have to be lowered to allow workers access - called "dewatering".
+Where stone work is going on, water levels in the creek have to be lowered to allow workers access - called "dewatering."

-As well, heated tents (see pic below) just before East Street are set up for workers to allow stone to be repaired during the cold winter months.
+to allow stone to be repaired during the cold winter months.
 The inside temperature must be above 40 degrees as well as all materials.
 The creek wall improvements to the East of the Delaplaine should be completed mid February, depending on weather.

 Poole Landscaping will be starting sod and plantings in mid-to-late March and planned fountains should be finished by the first of April if weather cooperates.